These brownies are foods of love

 Ah, chocolate.
 The Aztecs may have been the first on record to make the connection between the cocoa bean and sexual desire: the emperor Montezuma supposedly consumed the bean in excessive amounts to fuel his romantic liaisons.
 True, he may not have enjoyed Black Bean Chocolate Brownies, but if someone had offered them to him, he surely would.

 There aren’t really many ways you can go wrong with chocolate.
-As you know, it’s an aphrodisiac of legendary repute.
-(Learn more about the aphrodisiac properties of chocolate.)
+As you know, it’s an aphrodisiac of legendary repute–just ask Montezuma.
+(Want to learn more?
+Check out all the aphrodisiac properties of chocolate.)

-I swear, it works, guys.
-Black beans are not only high in fiber and anti-oxidants, they are great for your waistline!
-They digest slowly in your body, keeping you feeling fuller longer and they’re low in sugar, which prevents the insulin in your blood stream from spiking and making you hungry.
+Black beans are not only high in fiber and a source of folate and potassium–both important to your sexual health, they are great for your waistline.
+That’s because they digest slowly in your body, keeping you feeling fuller longer.
+And they’re low in sugar, which prevents the insulin in your blood stream from spiking and making you hungry.
 They’re kind of a perfect food.
 And mix them with chocolate and then add more chocolate?
 Get outta here.